renosytr/dynamic-reservations/README.md

 ```bash
 docker compose exec node npm install
 ```

-- **Supervisor issues**
-  - Ensure `.docker/supervisord.conf` is correctly configured and rebuild the `app` container if you made changes.

 - **Cannot save a file during local development**
   - Run `sudo chown -R $USER:$USER .` to change the ownership of the file in linux environment.